frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

-This last entry is very likely a misassigned reference sequence, and our environmental sequence is probably an Embryophyceae (but not maize, as it was collected deep into the Equatorian forest).
+This last entry is very likely a misassigned reference sequence, and our environmental sequence is probably an Embryophyceae (but not maize, as it was collected deep into the equatorial forest).

 ### occurrence table